 - Soil and Erosion Control Plans – Similar to stormwater, these are imposed by the township or an agricultural engineer to indicate how the soil must be moved and graded off to finish the project, as well as the requirements in which we must avoid soil erosion and runoff.
 This is not an obstacle that can be avoided, but is usually a minimal expense.
 Each situation is different since it’s based on the locality in which you build, and once we confirm that cost for improvement it will be accounted for to be a part of your total home expenses and mortgage.

 - Raking and Seeding – Does your site have quality top soil to create your new yard after the home is built?
-Greth Homes will include raking out stones and debris and seeding for a new lawn included in our base price all of the areas disturbed during building and other areas around the home up to 22,000 sqft.
+Greth Homes will include raking out stones and debris and seeding for a new lawn included in our base price all of the areas disturbed during building and other areas around the home up to one acre.
 If you have an additional ½ acre you would like to be mowable grass, you would simply pay for the additional half acre of lawn work.

 After all of the above items have been investigated to the best of our ability you are ready to purchase the lot.
 If you already own your lot, then we are ready to sign the home building contract.
 The most important aspect of our home building process is that we have indicated to you a fair and educated cost or credit for each aspect of the site improvements to build your home.
 These are not just a guess, but our promise not to exceed the amount stated when you sin that contract.
 Any underestimates become our headache, not yours.
 Simply put, we believe in honoring a price and ensuring that our customers enjoy the home building process with peace of mind that the bottom line will not go up while you their new home is being built.